sky-uk/cezanne/README.md

 ## Dependencies

+Cezanne uses ImageMagick to compare images.
+Check with your package manager.

 Screenshots are stored on Dropbox through the Dropscreen gem.
 Follow the instructions at https://github.com/bskyb-commerce/dropscreen and make sure to export the access_token

     export DROPBOX_ACCESS_TOKEN=**insert dropbox access token here**